Tantalum & Niobium

 History

-Tantalum was discovered in Sweden in 1802 by Anders Ekeberg.
-One year earlier, Charles Hatchett had discovered columbium (now niobium).
-In 1809 the English chemist William Hyde Wollaston compared its oxide, columbite with a density of 5.918 g/cm3, to that of tantalum, with a density of 7.935 g/cm3.
-He concluded that the two oxides, despite their difference in measured density, were identical and kept the name tantalum.
+The story of tantalum begins in Sweden in 1802, when the chemist Anders Ekeberg first identified the element.
+Just a year earlier, Charles Hatchett had discovered columbium, now known as niobium.
+In 1809, the English chemist William Hyde Wollaston compared the oxide of columbite, with a density of 5.918 g/cm³, to that of tantalum, with a density of 7.935 g/cm³.
+Despite the difference in density, Wollaston concluded that the two oxides were identical and retained the name tantalum.

-After Friedrich Wöhler confirmed these results, it was thought that columbium and tantalum were the same element.
-This conclusion was disputed in 1846 by the German chemist Heinrich Rose, who argued that there were two additional elements in the tantalite sample, and he named them after the children of Tantalus: niobium (from Niobe, the goddess of tears), and pelopium (from Pelops).
-The supposed element "pelopium" was later identified as a mixture of tantalum and niobium, and it was found that the niobium was identical to the columbium already discovered in 1801 by Hatchett.
+Following confirmation by Friedrich Wöhler, it was widely believed that columbium and tantalum were the same element.
+This assumption was challenged in 1846 by the German chemist Heinrich Rose, who argued that the mineral sample contained two distinct elements.
+He named them after the children of the mythological king Tantalus: niobium (from Niobe, the goddess of tears) and pelopium (from Pelops).
+Later research revealed that “pelopium” was not a new element but rather a mixture of tantalum and niobium, and that niobium was identical to Hatchett’s columbium discovered in 1801.

 Properties

-Tantalum and Niobium is used to produce a variety of alloys that have high melting points, strength, and ductility.
-Alloyed with other metals, it is also used in making carbide tools for metalworking equipment and in the production of superalloys for jet engine components, chemical process equipment, nuclear reactors, and missile parts.
+Tantalum and niobium are essential metals in modern industry, valued for their ability to form alloys with high melting points, strength, and ductility.
+When combined with other metals, they are used to produce carbide tools for metalworking equipment and superalloys that serve in demanding environments such as jet engine components, chemical process equipment, nuclear reactors, and missile parts.

 Our Products